-Main Floor: Circulation desk, staff offices, reserves (both General & Honors), Ricoh copier (with document feeder), reference section, printed indexes & abstracts (huh??), video collection (mostly DVDs), public scanner, public Macs & PCs for Tripod & the Web, current print periodicals, arranged by subject, and a seminar room (seats 8).
+Main Floor: Circulation desk, staff offices, reserves (both General & Honors), Canon printer/copier (with document feeder), reference section, printed indexes & abstracts (huh??), video collection (mostly DVDs), public scanner, public Macs & PCs for Tripod & the Web, current print periodicals, arranged by subject, and a seminar room (seats 8).

-Ground Floor: Periodical stacks (both open and compact shelving), individual study carrels with Macs and 1 PC, seminar room with access to a TV, VCR, and DVD player (seats 10-12 comfortably).
+Ground Floor: Periodical stacks (both open and compact shelving), individual study carrels with Macs and 1 PC, seminar room (seats 10-12 comfortably).

 Top Floor: Book stacks, public computer room.
 This is the designated "quiet floor".